hampuslundblad/react-beginner-tutorial/tutorial.md

 </details>

 3. This is great!
 Now we can store or data in a more structured way!
-   Try and render our ingredient in any way you like, the most important part is that we show "milk" and "4l".
+   Try and render our ingredient using our `ingredient` variable, in any way you like, the most important part is that we show "milk" and "4l".
 If you find it difficult check out this resource [Telerik](https://www.telerik.com/blogs/react-basics-working-react-objects).
 It covers additional stuff but to filter out relevant information is a skill in itself!

+4. So we've learned how to render text from objects, but if we loop back to our array it was very convenient to render several items.
+Now we'll update our Ingredient type to support this.
+In typescript it possible to create an array of objects.
+Arrays don't really care what they contain, it can be number, string, undefined, or objects!

 # 5 Component and props!